academic-resources/odin/js/ftp_basics.md

 FTP stands for File Transfer Protocol and is basically a way of transferring files to and from servers.
-Depending on your workflow, you may or may not use it directly but you should know what it is.**
+Depending on your workflow, you may or may not use it directly but you should know what it is :**

 ---